MomentsLD/moments/docs/introduction.rst

 ============

 .. note::
     These docs are under development.
+In particular, many of the modules have not yet been completed and some of the extensions are not documented in great detail.
 If you find any issues, confusing bits, or have suggestions to make them more complete or clearer, please open an issue or a PR.
 Thanks!

 Welcome to ``moments``! ``moments`` implements methods for inferring demographic history and patterns of selection from genetic data, based on solutions to the